bushed/NettyServer/README.md

 How to build
 ------------

 You should use Apache Ant to build project.
-Build.xml placed in `./ant`.
+Build.xml placed in `/ant`.
 You can just run ant in this directory to build and run project  - or - use the following commands:

 * [compile] -- To compile.
 * [build.jar] -- To create a jar-file
 * [run] -- to run program.
-Notice that folder `./build` will be owerrited
+Notice that folder `/build` will be owerrited

+To build project without Ant
+Summary:
+JRE1.6
+libraries: `../lib/*.jar`
+sources: `../src/nettyserver`
+Main-class: `nettyserver/NettyServer`
+See "Implementation details" below.

 How to use
 ----------